Electrochemical stability and light-harvesting ability of silicon photoelectrodes in aqueous environments: Results

-where $\phi = (\epsilon_{\rm s}\epsilon_0 e_0 \mathscr N)/(\eta^2 \mathscr C^2)$ is in units of volts and can be considered the switching potential, representing the potential at which $\sim$ 25\% of the total potential drop takes place across the bulk semiconductor.
-At potentials above the switching potential, the fraction shifts rapidly such that the potential drop within the semiconductor will make up the majority of the total potential drop across the electrode.
-The charge--voltage model for the semiconductor--solution interface can now be fully described analytically by finding the two constants $\eta$ and $\mathscr C$.
-The surface state capacitance, $\mathscr C$, can be determined by examining the charge-voltage results for solely the surface states.
-From here, $\eta$ can be fitted to the overall charge--voltage curve, which will also match observations of $\eta$ from first principles calculations.
-Using this fitting procedure, we can then use Eq.~\ref{eq:total-chg} as an analytic model of the charge--voltage behavior of the interface at any potential.
-It should be noted that this model is only valid at potentials less than the band gap of the material; if the potential exceeds the band gap of the semiconductor, Zener tunneling will cause the semiconductor to act as a metal.
-The values found for $\eta$ and $\mathscr C$ for each adsorbate are shown in Table \ref{Table_1}, showing that the surface charge is more delocalized into the depletion region for the 2H termination ($\eta=17.3\%$) than it is for the O termination ($\eta =4.4\%$), causing the capacitance $\mathscr C$ to be higher in the former case.
+where $\phi = (\epsilon_{\rm s}\epsilon_0 e_0 \mathscr N)/(\eta^2 \mathscr C^2)$ is in units of volts and can be thought of as the switching potential, representing the point at which $\sim$25\% of the total potential drop takes place across the bulk semiconductor.
+At potentials above the switching potential, the fraction shifts rapidly such that the potential drop in the depletion layer makes up the majority of the total electrostatic drop.
+The charge-voltage model for the semiconductor-solution interface can now be fully described analytically by fitting the two constants $\eta$ and $\mathscr C$.
+Using this fitting procedure, Eq.~\eqref{eq:total-chg} can serve as an accurate analytic model of the charge-voltage response.

+It should be noted that this model is only valid at potentials less than the band gap of the material; if the potential exceeds this band gap, Zener tunneling will cause the semiconductor to act as a metal.
+The fitted values of $\eta$ and $\mathscr C$ for each adsorbate are reported in Table \ref{Table_1}, showing that the surface charge is more delocalized into the depletion region for the 2H termination ($\eta=17.3\%$) than it is for the O termination ($\eta =4.4\%$), causing the capacitance $\mathscr C$ to be higher in the former case.